 No Products in the Cart

-Although dogs and humans are different species, they have one thing in common: they both can get bored.
-Dog boredom usually occurs when he or she isn't getting enough stimulation or enrichment.
-And when a dog is bored, it usually manifests in negative or problematic behaviors.
+Did you know that, like humans, dogs can get bored?
+Dog boredom usually occurs when your pup isn't getting enough mental stimulation, physical exercise or enrichment.
+And when a dog is bored, it usually manifests in negative or problematic behaviors, like destruction.
 Fortunately, there are ways to bust the boredom.
 Here's an overview of boredom in dogs and how to resolve it.

 In general, dogs become bored because they don't have enough to do or think about and are not able to expend their excess energy.
 In particular, boredom often occurs when a dog isn't getting enough physical exercise, mental stimulation, socialization, enrichment, playtime or entertainment.